 The Occupational Safety and Health Act

-This act was established in 1970 to make sure that people could be confident of having “safe and healthful working conditions.”
-It created the Occupational Safety and Health Administration (OSHA) at the federal level, and it said that states could run their own safety programs if they could measure up to the federal program.
+This act was established in 1970, to ensure that people could be confident of having “safe and healthful working conditions.”
+It created the Occupational Safety and Health Administration (OSHA) at the federal level.
+It said that states could run their own safety programs to measure up to the federal program.
 Employers are required to make sure there aren’t any hazards--and if there are, they must take steps to correct them.
-For example, they must first try to fix problems by making changes in the working conditions, not just handing out personal protective equipment.
+For example, they must first try to fix problems by changing the working conditions, not just handing out personal protective equipment.

 OSHA’s Whistleblower Protection Program

-This program essentially protects a worker against retaliation in the workplace if he or she reports an injury or safety concern.
-OSHA was established in 1970, but whistleblower protection has been expanded over the years since then, and it now enforces the whistleblower protection in more than 20 statutes.
-For example, the Affordable Care Act, which became law in 2010, has provisions for protecting employees against retaliation.
+This program essentially protects workers against retaliation in the workplace if they report an injury or safety concern.
+OSHA was established in 1970, but whistleblower protection has been expanded over the years since then, and it now enforces whistleblower protection in more than 20 statutes.
+For example, the Affordable Care Act, which became law in 2010, protects employees against retaliation.
 Retaliation could include denying your overtime pay, reducing your pay or hours, making threats, intimidation and firing.